LF-DevOps-Intern/6_2_Prom_Grafana_Prajwol/README.md

 1. Install Prometheus Server
 - Configuration basic authentication username/password
+- Screenhot of login prompt while trying to access prometheus
 - Screenshot of prometheus dashboard

 2. Install node exporter on another machine than the server